ikeepcalm/vynce/README.md

 # Uncover, assess, conquer.

-> Vynce is a web vulnerability scanner.
+> Vynce is a web vulnerability vulnerabilityScanner.
 It helps you to identify vulnerabilities in your web applications.
 Packaged as CLI tool!

 The name comes as a play on the word “Vince” (a name derived from Vincent, meaning to conquer) and the concept of “vulnerability intelligence.”